Situation in Sudan

 Available

-Fees: There may be a fee for this service.
-Consult with the applicable civil registry office.
+Fees: There may be a fee for issuance of the death certificate.

-Issuing Authority: Civil Registry (Registro Civil) of the municipality or rural area in which the death occurred and certified by the notary public.
+Issuing Authority: The Civil Registry or the Notary office of the municipality or rural area in which the death occurred.

 Special Seal(s) / Color / Format:

-• They are issued on plain white paper and certified by the notary public with an original signature over either a wet seal or a sticker.
+• Death Certificates have no security features as they are copies of the book where the death was registered (copia del folio).
+Copies are issued on plain white paper and certified by the notary public with an original signature over either a wet seal or a sticker.

 • Summarized death certificates are not acceptable.
 The embassy requires the "copia del folio" since it is a copy of the book itself and has all the information needed, like: